-You can still mute users by clicking on the more button of any tweet.
-You can easily uncheck it at any time.
+You may still mute users by clicking on the more button of any tweet.
+It is easy to uncheck it at any time.
 You may also mute a user from a Tweet on your iOS or Android device or on Twitter for web tap more and then mute @username.
 To mute someone from their profile page, tap the gear icon on that page and choose mute @username.

 They (the muted users) will still be able to retweet you and favorite your tweets.
 They will also be able to reply to any of your tweets.
 This gives the users more flexibility on the network today.